Education Research Current Organisation and Cooperation NL

 The ranking of the journals is based on the Article Influence Score, an advanced and robust measure for the average influence of articles in a journal that can be found on Web of Science (Additional Resources → Journal Citation Reports).
 Using journals’ article influence scores as indicator of quality offers researchers the autonomy to choose topics, research approaches, and publication targets.

 A journal’s weight is derived from the Article Influence percentile among the overall corpus of journals in Web of Science.
 Starting from 2019, we use the three-year moving average of Article Influence Percentiles (AIPs) to smoothen fluctuations in these scores.
 For example, for publications in 2019, we will use the average of the AIP scores for 2017, 2018, and 2019.
 For older publications, we will continue to use the annual AIP score.
 For recent publications, we use the latest available moving average score.
-The scores of the last 5 years can be found here.
+The scores since 2015 can be found here.

 To determine the journal’s weight, the percentile is first divided by 100, and then squared.